stratoskar/Traffic_Flow_Prediction/README.md

 # Traffic Flow Forecasting in San Francisco, California

-This repository contains my diploma thesis project focused on forecasting traffic flow in paths of San Francisco, California.
+This repository contains my thesis project focused on forecasting traffic flow in paths of San Francisco, California.
 The goal is to predict the number of taxis that will cross a specific path given historical data.
 The project utilizes machine learning and deep learning models such as XGBoost, LSTM, Encoder-Decoder, and Random Forest for making accurate forecasts.

 ## Repository Overview